For the 10th time in the past 12 years, Ontario harness racing juggernaut Winbak Farm claimed top breeder honors in the Ontario Sires Stakes program.

 Reaching the top is no small feat, but a desire to stay there year after year drives the folks at Winbak to routinely up their game.

-by Matthew Lomon reprinted with permission of Winbak Farm
+by Matthew Lomon, reprinted with permission from Winbak Farm